OZTaekOppa/FastaHandler/README.md

 ```
 python3 allfastats.py --input-seq test_dna.fasta --out output_dna.txt --t 1 --mem 2
 ```
-+ If the input fasta file is not a single-line fasta, the embedded pipeline will automatically convert multiline fasta files into a single-line fasta.
++ If your input FASTA file is in multi-line format, the script will automatically convert it to single-line format for processing (embedded pipeline).
-+ Please note, while both eachfastats and allfastasts modules accept the same multi-line fasta as an input, eachfastats is focused on generating each fasta line and its sequence length and allfastasts is focused on generating a summary of assembly statistics (e.g. genome or transcriptome).
++ Both eachfastats and allfastasts modules use the same multi-line FASTA input.
+Eachfastats focuses on individual FASTA lines and their sequence lengths, while allfastasts provides a summary of assembly statistics, such as for genomes or transcriptomes.

 - Parameter explanation
 	1. python 3: Call python 3